Herman Basudde: Death and legacy

 According to some accounts, Basudde's words and actions shortly before his death were seen as premonitions.
-Aisha Nakito said that on 10 June 1997, days after returning from an East Africa tour, he met Jane Basirika for a meal while waiting for Serunjoji.
-Upon Serunjoji's arrival, Basudde embraced him, having reconciled after previous misunderstandings at a family reunion.
-Afterwards, they departed for Masaka, where his father was bedridden due to paralysis.
+Aisha Nakito said that on 10 June 1997, just days after returning from an East African tour, he met Jane Basirika for a meal while waiting for Serunjoji.
+When Serunjoji's arrived, Basudde embraced him, having reconciled after earlier misunderstandings at a family reunion.
+They then departed for Masaka, where his father was bedridden due to paralysis.

 On their way, they stopped at a road toll at Lukaya for a snack, where Basudde argued with a man.
 Sylvester Busuulwa intervened, but Basudde, still agitated, drove off at high speed.
-As Basudde's vehicle approached the village of Kabaale Bugonzi, a lorry tried to overtake him and he lost control, causing the vehicle to overturn multiple times and resulting in his death.
+As his vehicle approached the village of Kabaale Bugonzi, a lorry attempted to overtake him causing him to lose control.
+The vehicle overturned several times, resulting in his death.

-Before his death, he reportedly requested to be buried with his favorite guitar, noting that his colleague, Livingstone Kasozi, had been buried with his favorite cassette tape.
+Before his passing, he reportedly requested to be buried with his favorite guitar, noting that his colleague, Livingstone Kasozi, had been buried with his favorite cassette tape.